Many Teller Cash Recycler brands have become obsolete with limited parts. Some are even at end of life and are a security risk.

 - Self-Audits are now automated: Still counting cash with dual control by hand to make sure your units are in balance?
 STOP!
 Today’s technology is way past those days.

 - Capacity has increased: Cassette-based recyclers provide close to double the capacity compared to an RSM recycler.
-Odds are with a cassette-based recycler you can reduce the number of machines you need to buy and maintain which can have significant savings to a branch that is becoming harder and harder to turn a profit.
+Odds are with a cassette-based recycler you can reduce the number of machines you need to buy and maintain to stay profitable.
 No one wants to run out of cash or a denomination, doubling up your available currency levels brings that peace of mind and exceptional consumer experience.

 - Open platforms for integration: Do your recyclers run closed proprietary software that inhibits software collaboration with older branch technology?
 If so ask yourself why?
 Integrating your recyclers to AI platforms, branch surveillance systems for dispute tracking, remote resolution software that the servicer of your choice can use, the list goes on.
-Don’t give up your freedom when it comes to your consumer experience by deploying a recycler that doesn’t offer an open platform to collaborate with your other technology partners.
+Don’t give up your freedom by deploying a recycler that doesn’t offer an open platform to collaborate with your other technology partners.

 - Price has come down: Let us be real, recyclers should not be the same price as an ATM.
-If you haven’t shopped upgraded technology lately you will be surprised that you were likely overpaying for subpar technology.
-Couple that with point number 3 above by reducing the number of machines you need to operate your branch, and you have a recipe for some significant savings.
+If you haven’t shopped for upgraded technology lately you will be surprised that you were likely overpaying for subpar technology.

 - Cash Handling ecosystem: This is not just a teller cash recycling conversation.
-Anyone that tells you it is, will not do you any favors.
-This should be part of a greater conversation around how you need to handle your cash distribution and the channels available to you.
+This should be part of a greater conversation around how you need to handle your cash distribution channels available to you.
 There are several pieces to this puzzle, making sure they fit is important.
 Do not make a siloed decision solely around the safe behind teller row.

 - Secure/Certified Service Provider with remote security patching capabilities: In the era of increased cyberattacks, you can’t afford to overlook this point.
 All this new technology is only as good as the service provider keeping it hardened, secure, and stable.
 Make sure your service provider is SOC 2 Type II certified, does not sub the maintenance out to a non-secure provider and can provide critical remote security patches, cyber threat monitoring, and maximize remote fixes.

-In closing, although teller cash recyclers have been around for a while that does not mean it should be a while before you have another look at the technology and your deployment strategy.
+Although teller cash recyclers have been around for a while you shouldn't wait to enhance your deployment strategy.
 We need more out of the technology we have already before we add new technology.
 Open platforms give you a starting chance.
-Cook Security Group can help you start the discussion around a vendor-agnostic approach that truly fits your growing needs.
+Cook Solutions Group can help you start the discussion around a vendor-agnostic approach that truly fits your growing needs.